 Why do you need an emergency fund?

 An emergency fund provides a cushion to help you handle sudden financial emergencies.
 And saving now so that you can deal with future emergencies can help keep stress levels down by taking some of the guesswork out of the question “How in the world am I going to pay for this?”

 On top of saving you some stress, creating an emergency fund can also save you money.
-By using the funds you’ve set aside for a financial emergency, you may be able to avoid taking out a high-interest loan or reallocating money used to pay everyday bills, leaving those bills unpaid and past due.
+By using your emergency savings, you may be able to avoid taking out a high-interest loan or reallocating money used to pay everyday bills, leaving those bills unpaid and past due.

 How much should be in an emergency fund?

-Everybody has different financial priorities, so no two emergency funds will look exactly the same.
-Your emergency fund should mirror your own expenses, priorities and habits.
+Everybody has different financial goals, so emergency funds can look different from person to person.
+Your emergency savings should mirror your own expenses, priorities and habits.

 Where should you keep your emergency fund?

 Now that you have a rough idea of how of much you need to save, the next step is determining where you’re going to keep your money.
 Sure, putting your spare cash in a piggy bank or shoe box will work, but these options are uninsured, and you won’t be earning interest.
 And with the recommended amount of emergency funds as high as three to six months of living expenses, you’ll want to make sure your money is physically protected and insured by the FDIC or NCUA.

 So you’re not as tempted to spend it, emergency funds should be in a dedicated account separate from your checking and savings accounts.